timoklimmer/powerproxy-aoai/README.md

 ask for a streaming response.
 In that case, an approximation based on code provided by OpenAI is used.
 Once exact numbers are available for streaming responses, this repo will be updated.
 For non-streaming responses, token numbers are exact.
-- Currently, the LimitUsage plugin limits usage per worker.
-As a result, the limiting does not work as intended when multiple workers are used.
-A fix will be provided in the next few days.

 ## Authors
 - Timo Klimmer, Microsoft (lead)